AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 Likewise, we cannot use `INSERT ...
 ON CONFLICT(...)
 DO UPDATE SET...` - we need to write a transaction that includes an `INSERT` and an `UPDATE`, and to use higher isolation level.

+* This is why partitions are not a good choice for some APIs
+* Sometimes the solution causes more problems than it solves: more complexity, slow selects and modifications
+* Use common sense and benchmarks

 ## Con: Race Conditions When Creating Partitions

 The following DDL creates a partition: